| Find a word or phrase on this page: |

 three shots of one hundred fifty-eight grain lead ammunition fired from

-a .38 calibre handgun at a velocity of eight hundred fifty feet per
+a .38 caliber handgun at a velocity of eight hundred fifty feet per

 second.